-2. Countercultural Catechesis: Returning to the Fire of the Gospel true initiation into the Christian life-a school of holiness, an armory for spiritual warfare, a sowing of fire.
+2. Countercultural Catechesis: Returning to the Fire of the Gospel

+In this hostile environment, catechesis cannot be a shallow doctrinal formation.
+It must be a true initiation into the Christian life-a school of holiness, an armory for spiritual warfare, a sowing of fire.
 Countercultural catechesis is radical, not out of ideology, but out of fidelity to the Gospel.